USask-BINFO/SV-JIM/README.md

 ##### SAMTools Configurations
-For context, these default settings were taken from the supplementary information from the original [SVIM-ASM](https://github.com/eldariont/svim-asm) publication as this parameter value was successfully used in their testing.
+For context, these default settings were taken from the supplementary information from the original [SVIM-ASM](https://github.com/eldariont/svim-asm) publication since this parameter value was successfully used in their testing.
  - `memSettingForAssemblySort`: Memory required for sorting minimap2's assembly-to-ref alignment output.
 (EX: "4G")

 ##### General SV Caller Configurations